 If you loved your career and want a rewarding way to use your experience and skills, consider becoming a “ReServist.”
 ReServe is a nonprofit that engages professionals age 55+ to work with local social service agencies to improve education and health care, fight poverty, and build capacity.
 Check out opportunities at www.reserveinc.org.

 Passionate about art?
 Love local history?
 Consider becoming a docent or tour guide at a local museum, botanical garden, university, or historic site.
 This is a great way to give back to your local community and share your passion with others.
 Contact local organizations directly to find out how to get involved.

 Are you longing to travel?
 Whether you’re interested in teaching English, caring for children in need, bringing clean water to communities, providing medical care, or even doing archaeology, there are plenty of ways you can see the world while also serving the global community.
 You can find a variety of opportunities through the Peace Corps’ 50 Plus initiative, Projects Abroad, and GlobeAware.

 Volunteer at a local church, temple, mosque, synagogue, or community service organization that is close to your heart.
 These institutions are key in providing needed social services to local communities.
 They need people to prepare or serve meals, provide music or readings at services, organize fundraising, lead community service initiatives, serve in soup kitchens and food pantries, and provide support for families in crisis.
 Contact your local organizations to see how you can get involved.

 Do you plan to volunteer during retirement?
 Are there any organizations with volunteer opportunities you’d love to work with?
 Let us know in the comments below!

-Learn more about how to save at AAA.com/Financial.
+Learn how to save for retirement at AAA.com/Financial.